 - Notify the biomedical department regarding the electrical requirements involved.

-- Have someone in authority present to sign for, and officially take receipt of, the item.
+- Have someone in authority present to sign for, and officially take receipt of, the item(s).

 - Have someone available who is familiar with, and will be using, the item to check out the operation and performance of the item.

-We are large enough to meet your IDN delivery needs in a timely and effective manner, while being small enough to be flexible and accommodate your delivery constraints.
-We specialize in direct-to-site, project-based deliveries, so be sure to reach out to your local Account Manager to get started on your next facility launch, renovation, or expansion!
+CME Corp is large enough to meet your IDN delivery needs in a timely and effective manner, while being small enough to be flexible and fully accommodate your delivery constraints.
+We also specialize in direct-to-site, project-based deliveries, so be sure to reach out to your local Account Manager to get started on your next facility launch, renovation, or expansion!